HardisonCo/.github/international/democratic-peoples-republic-of-korea/kp-health/hms-ehr/index.md

 ## Integration Points

-This document outlines how HMS-EHR is integrated with kp_Health systems in Democratic People's Republic of Korea.
+This document outlines how HMS-EHR is integrated with kp-health systems in Democratic People's Republic of Korea.